Long-Lived Mechanically-Detected Molecular Spins for Quantum Sensing: Sensitivity and Outlook

-Although we did not optimize the readout efficiency in the present measurements, the platform can support substantially larger $\Lambda$ with straightforward improvements.
-Previous work demonstrated high-quality SiNW arrays for force detection with force noise as low as $S_F^{1/2} = 500~\mathrm{zN}/\sqrt{\mathrm{Hz}}$ at 4~K \cite{Sahafi2020}.
+Although we did not optimize the readout parameters in the present measurements, the platform can support substantially larger $\mathcal{R}$ with straightforward improvements.
+Previous work demonstrated smaller-diameter SiNW arrays with force noise as low as $S_F^{1/2} = 500~\mathrm{zN}/\sqrt{\mathrm{Hz}}$, achieved through surface passivation and removal of the native oxide by vapor hydrofluoric acid, which reduced laser absorption and enabled operation closer to the 4~K bath temperature \cite{Sahafi2020}.
 In addition, prior work has realized CFFGS devices that sustain 1.5$\times$ higher current density, which would increase the readout gradient to $\orderof 6\times 10^5~\mathrm{T/m}$ at 70~nm from the surface \cite{Haas2022}.
-With these improvements, a \textit{single} electron spin with $\tau_m = 100$~ms correlation time and $D = 1$ would result in a readout efficiency of $\Lambda = 12.4$ [solid line in Fig.~\ref{fig5}(a,b)].
-This would enable detection of a $B_{\min} = 27~\mathrm{nT}$ external field for $\tau_{\mathrm{acq}} = 1$~min of acquisition.
-In addition, XYXYd correlation spectroscopy would allow detection of a single ${}^1$H spin at a maximum separation of $r_{\max} = 2.6~\mathrm{nm}$ using a single sensor spin.